eliranwong/UniqueBible/README.md

 # Example: Install & Run on Windows

 1. Use the download button on this page to download a zip copy.<br>
-2. Unzip the downloaded file "UniqueBible-master.zip" into a folder, e.g. "C:\UniqueBible-master"<br>
+2. Unzip the downloaded file "UniqueBible-master.zip" into a folder, e.g. "c:\UniqueBible-master"<br>
 3. Open command prompt and enter all the following commands:<br>
-cd C:\UniqueBible-master<br>
+python -m venv c:\UniqueBible-master\venv<br>
-python3 -m venv venv<br>
+cd c:\UniqueBible-master<br>
 .\venv\Scripts\activate<br>
 pip3 install PySide2<br>
 pip3 install PyPDF2<br>